Brooklyn Mirador

 ...

-The Empire State Building bisects
+The Empire State Building precisely

-and appears to balance the
+bisects and seems to balance the Arch.

 ...